kazupon/vue-validator/docs/api.md

   The validation results keep to scope name prefixed with `$`, specified by the `name` attribute of the `<validator>` element.

+> NOTE: :warning: Like `$event`, If you specified the validator name that are used with vue.js, it may not work.

 - **Example:**

   ```html